skip to content

 WHAT is the SUS Attribute? (sustainability defined)

 The SUS attribution on courses stands for “sustainability” and formally indicates that a course involves some sustainability components and learning outcomes (as outlined below), which aim to both further students’ understanding of and ability to address real world sustainability challenges.
-Defined in a pluralistic and inclusive way, sustainability recognizes the interdependence of ecological and social/economic systems.
+Defined in a pluralistic way, sustainability recognizes the interdependence of ecological and social/economic systems.
 It encompasses human and ecological health, social justice, secure livelihoods, and a better world for all generations.
 Often depicted as a three-legged stool, this multidimensional concept includes social, economic, and environmental components with each representing one of the stool’s legs.
 Major sustainability challenges include (but are not limited to) climate change, global poverty and inequality, natural resource depletion, and environmental degradation.
 To identify additional sustainability challenges, it may be helpful to reference the UN Sustainable Development Goals (SDGs).

 The SUS attribute was approved by the WSU Faculty Senate January 17, 2019.